zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 Congratulations!
 You've completed your first assignment!
 You now know how to work on and submit assignments.
 Don't worry if this feels a little overwhelming right now — soon enough you'll internalize these steps and won't even need to think about it.
-In the meantime, we recommend bookmarking this lesson so you can refer back here in case you forget.
+In the meantime, we recommend bookmarking this lesson to keep these steps handy.
 Equipped with this knowledge, you are now ready to tackle greater challenges!